thkukuk/firewalld-container/README.md

 means that other applications on the Host OS like NetworkManager, wicked, podman and similar cannot manage the firewall rules.

-The container image provides three runlabels:
+The container image provides four runlabels:

 * INSTALL: installs the dbus and polkit files, a firewall-cmd wrapper and a systemd service
+* UPDATE: updates the installed files if the ones from the container differs
 * UNINSTALL: removes the by `INSTALL` created files except for configuration files
 * RUN: starts the container. /etc/firewalld and the dbus socket will be mounted into the container